Arnold45202/MyPortfolio/README.md

 # Jackson Wang's Portfolio

-Welcome to my personal portfolio built with React! 🚀

 ## Overview

 This portfolio was created for me to farmlise with React and to showcase my skills, projects, and a bit about myself.